Charged with Conspiracy? What Must the Prosecutor Prove?

 Turning to the appeal’s argument that the convictions relating to a conspiracy involving Vega-Robles must be vacated, the Court of Appeal noted first Penal Code § 182(a)(1), which states, “a conspiracy is an agreement by two or more persons to commit any crime.”
 “A conviction of conspiracy requires proof that the defendant and another person had the specific intent to agree or conspire to commit an offense, as well as the specific intent to commit the elements of that offense, together with proof of the commission of an overt act ‘by one or more of the parties to such agreement’ in furtherance of the conspiracy.”
 People v.
 Morante (1999) 20 Cal.4th 403, 416.

-Vega-Robles argued that of the eight others he allegedly conspired with the sell meth and coke, the eight did not know what all the others were doing, so there was no agreement uniting them all.
+Vega-Robles argued that of the eight others he allegedly conspired with to sell meth and coke, the eight did not know what all the others were doing, so there was no agreement uniting them all.
 In fact, some had never met the others or even knew their names.

 In response, the Court of Appeal found caselaw directly on point undercutting this argument, quoting People v.
 Van Eyk (1961) 56 Cal.2d 471, 479, which held that, “the prosecution need not prove that each conspirator knew the identity of all other members of the conspiracy, or their exact functions.”
 In fact, if the Vega-Robles only conspired with one other individual instead of many, as was alleged, he is still guilty of conspiracy.
 People v.
 Collins (1966) 242 Cal.App.2d 626, 633-634.